-- remaining competencies.
-Depending on the student's professional development goals and/or agency requirements, the student may request to add/create new projects to support their learning, or instead the internship role may be entirely different and separate from the employment role. - B. Students will communicate with their employer in advance to determine the possibility of an employment-base practicum prior to completing the employment-based application.
-Three types of employment-based practicum: - a.
+- a.
 Type 1: The student's job meets all nine social work competencies.
 Therefore the student's job counts as their internship as is. - b.
 Type 2: The student's job meets some but not all of the nine social work competencies.
 New learning activities (tasks/responsibilities/projects) will be identified to meet the remaining competencies.
 Therefore, the student's job PLUS the added new learning activities count as their practicum. - c.
 Type 3: The student's practicum is within the same organization but is entirely separate from their routine job.
-The internship meets all nine social work competencies. - C. Supervision for the student's employment-based practicum must be provided by a field instructor who meets the requirements (a professional with a BSW or MSW depending on student level) that has at least two years of post-graduate work experience. - a.
+The internship meets all nine social work competencies. - C. Supervision for the student's employment-based practicum must be provided by a field instructor who meets the requirements (a professional with a BSW or MSW) that has at least two years of post-graduate work experience. - a.
 Field instructor must be a different person than the student's current employment supervisor. - b.
 In situations where there is no employee qualified to serve as the student's field instructor, an independent field instructor will be assigned.
-For employment-based practicum using an independent field instructor, an on-site task supervisor is required.
+For employment-based practicum using an independent field instructor and an on-site task supervisor is required.
 The task supervisor must be an agency employee and works directly with the student.
 The task supervisor role may be fulfilled by the student's employment supervisor. - c.
 The employer must have an existing Memorandum of Agreement and complete the Prospective Field Education Setting Assessment form and assume all the agency responsibilities as outlined in the field setting criteria section on page 9.
 If the employer is not an existing partner, the new agency affiliation process will be initiated. - D. Students who desire to have a field practicum in the setting where they are also employed must have worked a minimum of three (3) months, submit a completed Employment-Based Field Placement Application in Tevera, and be approved by the Field Education Office.
 A job description and a clearly defined field education learning plan are required before the placement can be confirmed.
 The student's employer must agree in writing to allow the student to fulfill field education requirements in the employment setting.
 The student must be supervised by someone other than her/his employment supervisor. - E. Once the student has received approval from the Field Education Office with an employment-based practicum, the field instructor assures that the student's field placement is designed to provide them with opportunities to demonstrate developing competence in specific practice behaviors.
 Throughout the practicum experience, the director of field education and the faculty field liaison will collaborate with the field instructor to ensure the academic integrity of the employment-based practicum.
-In situations where an employment setting does not provide sufficient opportunity for the student to demonstrate the competency practice behaviors, it will be necessary to make arrangements to develop a plan to meet all nine competencies even if it involves an outside project.
+In situations where an employment setting does not provide sufficient opportunity for the student to demonstrate the competency practice behaviors, it will be necessary to make

-F. Student completing field requirements over three semesters may accrue up to 16 hours per week toward required field hours.
+- arrangements to develop a plan to meet all nine competencies even if it involves an outside project. - F. Student completing field requirements over three semesters may accrue up to 16 hours per week toward required field hours.
 Students completing field requirements over two semesters may accrue up to 20 hours per week toward required field hours.